jacky4eyes/Udacity-Computer-Vision-solutions/README.md

 - ```y = randsample(n,k,true,w)``` uses a vector of non-negative weights, `w`, whose length is `n`, to determine the probability that an integer `i` is selected as an entry for `y`.
 - If you want to perform faster re-sampling, check my OneNote -> fixed-shape pointer on Roulette

-##### Patch size
+##### Window size

-1. Smaller patch size will improve runtime because of the SSE-based similarity function etc. This effect is not very significantly.
+1. Smaller window size will improve runtime because of the SSE-based similarity function etc. This effect is not very significant.
 2. Larger size tend to take longer to locate the object; but once it is on track, it is way more robust (less "jittery").
-But this also means when the particles are cramped at a wrong location, they will be more likely become stuck there.
+But this also means when the particles are cramped at a wrong location, they tend to get stuck there.
-3. Therefore, when an object is moving relatively quickly, a moderately small window has some advantages over a large window, in terms of keeping up with the object's speed.
+3. Therefore, for quickly-moving objects, a moderately small window is better, in order to keep up with the object's speed.

 ##### Similarity parameter